mmtk/mmtk-core/docs/tutorial/Tutorial.md

      }
      ```

-from mutator.rs
+Next, go back to `mutator.rs`. **TODO: Should this be here?
+The allocation seems to work without it, but I don't really understand why.**
-  3. Going back to the mutator, create a new function called `mygc_mutator_prepare(_mutator: &mut Mutator <MyGC<VM>>, _tls: OpaquePointer,)`.
+  1. Create a new function called `mygc_mutator_prepare(_mutator: &mut Mutator <MyGC<VM>>, _tls: OpaquePointer,)`.
 Its body can stay empty, as there aren't any preparation steps for this GC.
-This will run *before* any allocation. **TODO: Check accuracy.**
-  4. Create a new function called `mygc_mutator_release` that takes the same inputs as the `prepare` function above, and has the following body:
+  2. Create a new function called `mygc_mutator_release` that takes the same inputs as the `prepare` function above, and has the following body:
      ```rust
      let bump_allocator = unsafe {
         mutator